novelhawk/KarutaDropGeneration/README.md

 Karuta is a Discord bot that allows users to collect and trade cards.
 There are multiple ways to obtain cards one of which is by using the `drop` command which generates an image with some random cards for the user to choose.
-The image uses the jpeg format to reduce file size therefore transparency is not supported so the discord dark theme color is used as background to make it look like there is trasparency but the jpeg lossy compression creates weird artifacts around the corners of the cards making it look bad.
+The image is in the jpeg format to reduce file size therefore transparency is not supported so the discord dark theme color is used as background to make it look like the image is transparent but the jpeg lossy compression creates weird artifacts around the corners of the cards making it look bad.

 ## Objective